 ● San Francisco Archdiocesan Children's Choir: the most promising singers of Archdiocesan elementary schools are invited to participate in this choir, which sings twice a month at the cathedral and for other events, many of them with the Archbishop.
 The choir sometimes collaborates with the St. Brigid School Honor Choir, and the repertoires are very similar.

-● St. Brigid School provides an extensive musical education for its students, with the goal of establishing a cathedral choir school at St. Brigid.
+● St. Brigid School provides an extensive musical education for its students.
 All students, not just choir members, are beneficiaries of this unique program.
-We are presently at stage 4 of a unique 5-stage program, centering on the Ward and Kodaly Methods, a graded system based on vocal music, stressing music reading and artistic expression.
-The methods are used exclusively in K-5, although the upper grades benefit from some elements of both systems as well.
-In K-4, music instruction is several times a week for short periods.
-Students learn to read and experience music through listening, singing, writing, and moving.
-The plan is to bring the methods up one grade at a time, with the whole school being musically literate by the year 2020 (stage 5).
-The choir school project is partially funded by St. Mary’s Cathedral.
+The curriculum centers on the Ward and Kodaly Methods, a graded system based on vocal music, stressing music reading and artistic expression.
+The methods are used exclusively in K-7, and grade 8 benefits from some elements of both systems as well.
+To enhance these methods, classroom instrument instruction is integrated into the music curriculum.